Kevin Durant leaves Nets' game in Miami with thigh injury - WHIZ News

+MIAMI (AP) — Kevin Durant’s thigh is the new big concern for the Brooklyn Nets.

-MIAMI (AP) — Brooklyn’s Kevin Durant was forced to leave the Nets’ game in Miami on Sunday early in the first quarter with a left thigh injury.
+Durant was forced to leave the Nets’ game in Miami on Sunday early in the first quarter with a bruised left thigh, and Brooklyn coach Steve Nash said it’ll likely be Monday at the earliest before the team knows whether it will keep the two-time NBA Finals MVP out of more games.

+“We’ll see how he wakes up and go from there,” Nash said.
+“But right now, nothing’s been determined.”

 Durant exited with 7:57 to go in the opening quarter.
 He scored Brooklyn’s first eight points of the game before coming out, and the team quickly announced he would not return because of what was being called a contusion.